Bangladesh deploys soldiers ahead of next Sunday’s elections

 - Partial government shutdown likely to extend past Christmas WATCH

+While such deployment is common ahead of national elections in Bangladesh, the opposition has been strongly demanding the military’s engagement in the election process amid concern that violence could happen.
+The soldiers usually work as a striking force.

-Prime Minister Sheikh Hasina is seeking to return to power for a third consecutive time amid opposition’s allegations that the election could be rigged.
+Prime Minister Sheikh Hasina is seeking to return to power for a third consecutive time in the Dec.
+30 elections, which the opposition has alleged could be rigged.
 Authorities have pledged free and fair voting.

+Kamal Hossain, who leads a major opposition alliance, welcomed the deployment, saying it would boost voters’ confidence.

+Hossain has emerged as a strong challenger to Hasina since the country’s main opposition Bangladesh Nationalist Party — led by former Prime Minister Khaleda Zia — joined his opposition alliance front.
+Hossain is a prominent lawyer who has become the prime leader as Zia is serving prison terms for corruption.